- Currency: Dirham

 - Time difference: GMT +1 hour

 - Languages: The official languages of Morocco are Modern Standard Arabic and the Berber language but in practice in Marrakech you will generally encounter Moroccan Arabic and French as the most common languages

 Marrakech has a huge range of monuments and impressive buildings to visit.
 The Koutoubia Mosque is one of the most famous symbols of the city, and you can walk around it for impressive views of the minaret.
-It’s also well worth visiting the Sultan’s palace, a ruin of a once impressive structure.
+El Bahia Palace is a beautiful, ornate structure where it well worth taking a guided tour.
+History and culture fans should also see the El Badi Palace, a ruin of a once impressive building.